erikyuzwa/sdl2-helloworld/README.md

 * build and run from the IDE

 ## Developers Guide
 Nothing fancy needed.
 Pretend I'm also waving my hands while mentioning `DRY principles`.
-Copy this entire project folder structure as your app.
 As long as your putting everything in a different top-level folder, then you'll never need to edit or modify the Visual Studio and XCode IDE project files.

-`Thank the Maker, this oil bath is going to feel so good.`
+**At least, that's the overall goal**

+* Copy entire folder structure underneath a new top-level folder.
+  `mkdir my-app`
+  `cp -a sdl2-helloworld/. my-app/`
+* Create your awesome class definitions in the `source` folder
+* Implement the `MyApplication` object
+* Work with the basic stub entry points to start **YOUR_AWESOME_PROJECT**.

 `As I find time and / or hear of interest, I may create small sample projects to demonstrate how this template will work.
 Please reach me at @eyuzwa on the Twitters to voice your support.`

-* Create your awesome class definitions in the source folder
-* Implement the `MyApplication` object
-* Work with the basic stub entry points to start YOUR_AWESOME_PROJECT.

 ## Acknowledgements and Thanks
 * the entire SDL2 community that tirelessly works on preserving / extending SDL2